-The first line of table 6 presents the results.
-Mincerian returns to schooling can explain about a third of global average economic growth.
-The second column shows corresponding results for the global bottom 20%.
-Because this growth accounting decomposition relies only on cross-country data, the poorest 20% has to be defined as the poorest 20% of countries (population-weighted).
+The first line of Table 6 presents the results.
+Mincerian returns to schooling explains 33% of global average economic growth.
+The second column shows results for the global bottom 20%.
+Because this growth accounting decomposition relies only on cross-country data, the poorest 20% have to be defined as the poorest 20% countries (population-weighted).
 Schooling gains have been relatively small for these countries.
-As a result, with this methodology, education can explain less than a quarter of growth for the global bottom 20%.
+As a result, education explains less than a quarter of growth for the global bottom 20%.